imixs/imixs-adapters/imixs-adapters-documents/README.md

 # Imixs-Documents

 The Imixs-Documents is a adapter project for collecting textual information from attached documents during the processing phase.
-This extracted text information is added into the item '_dms_' wich can be part of the lucene full-text-index.
-The DMS meta data is handled by the DMSPlugin.
+The extracted textual information can be added into a workitem for further processing.
+For example the textual OCR information from a PDF document can be stored into the item '_dms_'.
+In this way a fulltext search is supported.
+But also other information like embedded XML files can be process in various ways.

-## Plugins
+## Document Parser Plugins

 The Imixs-Document adapter supports two kind of parsers